LoisKOUNINEF/LoisKOUNINEF/README.md

 - 📫 How to reach me **lkouninef@gmail.com**

 - ⚡ Fun fact **I've created some boardgames (only two of them are actually playable AND enjoyable).
-I can be referred to as a jack-of-all-trades, but above all, I enjoy reading and cooking.**
+I can be referred to as a jack-of-all-trades, but, besides coding, I enjoy reading and cooking.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->